Alexandria05/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-0x05.
-C - Pointers, arrays and strings
+0x5. c-pointers arrays and strings